jezcope/erambler/content/articles/2008/09/welcome.md

 Enjoy...

-<em>* Well, not quite that new â€” I first registered it over a year ago but never got around to writing anything until now.
+<em>* Well, not quite that new — I first registered it over a year ago but never got around to writing anything until now.
 </em>